shibbir-ahmad24/Water-Potability-Prediction-Using-Hybrid-Machine-Learning-Techniques/README.md

-# Predictive Data Mining on Water Potability Using Machine Learning Techniques
+# Predictive Data Mining on Water Potability Using Machine Learning